babarot/dotfiles/README.md

 The main directory that the user will use are the following list.

 - **bin/**: Anything in `bin/` will be added to your `$PATH` and be made available everywhere.
-- **etc/init/**: A storage of Configuration files to be executed initially.
+- **etc/init/**: A storage of configuration files to be executed initially.
 - **etc/init/osx/**: Some configuration files for OS X are stored.
 - **etc/lib/**: Shell scripts Libraries.
 - **doc/man/**: A manual of my own making sctipts